workflowproducts/envelope/README.md

 Usually, if you have psql then you'll have the libpq library files and be fine.
 Rarely, you may encounter issues by using the wrong version of libpq.
 In these cases, or in the case where you want to run envelope on a computer that doesn't have libpq installed, you can consult the file INSTALL_LIBPQ for some OS specific advice on how to get libpq.

-If envelope compiles and links but doesn't run (on linux):

-Add this line to `/etc/ld.so.conf`:

-    /usr/local/lib

-And then run (as root):

-    # ldconfig

-This will add /usr/local/lib to the default library path.
-Now try again.

 ####DOWNLOADING THE LATEST VERSION OF ENVELOPE

 If you prefer wget: